Fgazzelloni/my_blog/content/project/_index.md

 ---
+title: Projects I am working on
+subtitle: In this section you'll find the projects I am working on
 author: Federica Gazzelloni
+# modified On going projects with Projects
 categories:
-  - On going projects
+  - Projects
 date: "2022-02-05"
 draft: false
 excerpt:
   layout: single
-subtitle: In this section you'll find the projects I am working on
-title: Projects I am working on
 ---